AlexanderBeck0/CS-513-Project-4/README.md

 Usage: `dv (node)`

 Calculates and prints routing table using distance-vector routing algorithm.
+Runs one iteration at a time, and will output when the distance vectors converge.

 ### Other Commands